 Porto is truly a magical, unique, and vibrant European city.
 If you’ve ever felt like “you’ve seen one city in Europe, you’ve seen them all”… I can guarantee that this isn’t the case with Porto.
 So when you find yourself in Portugal, don’t miss your opportunity to head north and see what the rage is all about.

-For a more visual look at Porto, make sure to check out my Instagram page/highlight reel by searching, “#ppinportugal” or looking for my “Portugal” highlight.
+For more information on things to see and do in Portugal, make sure to check out my Instagram page/highlight reel by searching “#ppinportugal” or under my highlights for “Portugal”; alternatively, head to my TikTok and search for the saved “Portugal” highlight

 Pin Me!

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.
+Passports and Preemies is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.